Solar UV Radiation Profile

 Exposure to solar UVR may be dermal or ocular in occupational settings.

-CAREX Canada estimates that approximately 1.5 million Canadians are likely exposed to solar ultraviolet radiation in their workplaces.
+CAREX Canada estimates that approximately 1.7 million Canadians are exposed to solar ultraviolet radiation in their workplaces.

 All outdoor occupations have a potential for exposure to solar radiation.
-The largest industrial groups exposed include the construction industry, farming, and services to buildings and dwellings.
-The largest occupational groups exposed are farmers and farm managers, construction trades helpers, and landscaping and ground maintenance labourers.
+The largest industrial groups exposed include construction, farming, and services to buildings and dwellings.
+The largest occupational groups exposed are farmers and farm managers, construction trades helpers, landscaping and ground maintenance labourers, and heavy equipment operators.